 - Higher customer satisfaction.
 You won’t face the need to duplicate messages in different channels and spam your clients with irrelevant information.
 For example, when they buy a product, they will not receive an email or push notification promoting the same item.

 The list goes on - sounds great, doesn’t it?
-What’s more, the latest statistics prove these statements to be right.
+What’s more, the latest statistics prove these statements about omnichannel retail to be right.

 Let the Numbers Speak: Omnichannel Retail Statistics